-- · Restrictions on the marketing or manufacturing of the product, complete withdrawal of the product from the market or product recalls; - · Fines, warning letters or clinical holds on post-approval clinical trials; - Refusal of the FDA to approve pending NDAs or supplements to approved NDAs, or suspension or withdrawal of product approvals; - Product seizure or detention, or refusal to permit the import or export of products; - Consent decrees, corporate integrity agreements, debarment or exclusion from federal healthcare programs; - Mandated modification of promotional materials and labeling and the issuance of corrective information; - Issuance of safety alerts, Dear Healthcare Provider letters, press releases and other communications containing warnings or other safety information about the product; and - Injunctions or the imposition of civil or criminal penalties.
+- Restrictions on the marketing or manufacturing of the product, complete withdrawal of the product from the market or product recalls; - Fines, warning letters or clinical holds on post-approval clinical trials; - Refusal of the FDA to approve pending NDAs or supplements to approved NDAs, or suspension or withdrawal of product approvals; - Product seizure or detention, or refusal to permit the import or export of products; - Consent decrees, corporate integrity agreements, debarment or exclusion from federal healthcare programs; - Mandated modification of promotional materials and labeling and the issuance of corrective information; - Issuance of safety alerts, Dear Healthcare Provider letters, press releases and other communications containing warnings or other safety information about the product; and - Injunctions or the imposition of civil or criminal penalties.

 The FDA strictly regulates marketing, labeling, advertising and promotion of products that are placed on the market.
 Drugs may be promoted by a manufacturer and any third parties acting on behalf of a manufacturer only for the approved indications and in a manner consistent with the approved label for the product.
 The FDA and other agencies actively enforce the laws and regulations prohibiting the promotion of off-label uses, and a company that is found to have improperly promoted off-label uses may be subject to significant liability.
 Failure to comply with these requirements can result in, among other things, adverse publicity, warning letters, corrective advertising and potential civil and criminal penalties.
 Physicians may prescribe, in their independent professional medical judgment, legally available products for uses that are not described in the product's labeling and that differ from those tested by us and approved by the FDA.
 Physicians may believe that such off-label uses are the best treatment for many patients in varied circumstances.
 The FDA does not regulate the behavior of physicians in their choice of treatments.
-The FDA does, however, restrict manufacturer's communications on the subject of off-label use and has enjoined companies from engaging in off-label promotion.
+The FDA does, however, restrict manufacturer's communications on the subject of off-label use of their products.
+The federal government has levied large civil and criminal fines against companies for alleged improper promotion of off-label use and has enjoined companies from engaging in off-label promotion.
 The FDA and other regulatory agencies have also required that companies enter into consent decrees and/or imposed permanent injunctions under which specified promotional conduct is changed or curtailed.
 However, companies may share truthful and not misleading information that is otherwise consistent with a product's FDA-approved labeling.